Life isn’t easy.

-Sure, our trials don’t all look the same.
-Some of us have more privilege than other people, but I certainly believe that life has tested each and every one of us.
+Sure, our trials don’t look the same.
+Some of us have more privilege than others, but I certainly believe that life has tested each and every one of us.

 However….
 I believe it’s not about what you’ve gone through, but your response to what you’ve gone through that matters.

 I’d say I’m an optimist by nature.
-I’m the person who tends to view the metaphorical glass half full.
-The person who usually wakes up on the right side of the bed.
+I’m the person who tends to view the metaphorical glass “half full.”
+I’m the person who usually wakes up on the right side of the bed.

 It hasn’t been easy to remain this positive for nearly twenty years, but I’ve met some inspiring people along the way whose wisdom I’ve adopted in own my life.
 Here’s some of the things they’ve taught me: